 - Easy BBQ pork chops recipe

-Ingredients Needed For This Easy Pork Chop Recipe
+Ingredients Needed For Air Fryer BBQ Pork Chops

-How To Cook BBQ Pork Chops In The Air Fryer
+How To Cook Barbeque Pork Chops In Air Fryer

 Step 1: Season pork chops

 Preheat Your Air Fryer: Preheat your air fryer to 375 degrees Fahrenheit (190 degrees C) for 3-5 minutes.